amoghsawant17/AtliQ_Hospitality_Analysis/README.md

 #### Week-on-Week (WoW)
 - It is a type of business metric that measures changes in a specific variable over a period of one week compared to the previous week.
 It is a common way of tracking business performance over time and is particularly useful for analyzing trends and identifying areas where improvements can be made.
-- Here are the metrics for which I found the WoW change%:
+- Here are the metrics for which I found the WoW change %:
 1. Revenue WoW change %: To get the revenue change percentage week over week.
 2. Occupancy WoW change %: To get the occupancy change percentage week over week.
 3. ADR WoW change %: To get the ADR (Average Daily rate) change percentage week over week.